 L-88 is the road to Beelitz Heilstatten, the haunted German sanitarium

-Located in Potsdam-Mittelmark district, in Brandenburg, Germany, Beelitz Heilstätten was a former sanatorium complex built at the start of the 20th century mainly for tuberculosis sufferers.
+Located in the Potsdam-Mittelmark district in Brandenburg, Germany, Beelitz Heilstätten is a former sanatorium complex built at the start of the 20th century, originally for tuberculosis patients.
+While parts of the complex have been restored or repurposed, it still retains a fascinating historic atmosphere and is a popular site for photography and exploration.

 What’s Beelitz Heilstätten?